 This will create an empty surface where you can extract surface from the CAD model.
 Surfaces can be selected in two ways:

-- From property window: Select the created surface and click on the
+From property window: Select the created surface and click on the Select button from Property window.

-button, selection toolbox will appear.
+On clicking either of the Select button, selection toolbox will appear.
 Use the toolbox to extract the surfaces.
-Before extracting the surface, select Picking type
+Before extracting the surface, select Pickingtype from the Ribbon bar.

 This can be done in 3 ways: